NelisW/myOpenHab/docs/80-install-openhab.md

 	sudo mkdir /opt/openhab
 	cd /opt/openhab

-Get the latest version and unzip
+Get the latest version and unzip - when I wrote this it was version 1.7.1, but it may have been updated since.

 	sudo wget https://bintray.com/artifact/download/openhab/bin/distribution-1.7.1-runtime.zip
 	sudo unzip distribution-1.7.1-runtime.zip
 	sudo rm distribution-1.7.1-runtime.zip

 The runtime is installed and the zip files erased, but in order for openHAB to work you will need to add bindings.
-Upon extrating the runtime zip a "addons" folder was created.
+Upon extracting the runtime zip a "addons" folder was created.
 All bindings belong in this folder.
 Go to the addons folder and extract the addons zip.
 First lets download them to the appropriate folder.

 	cd addons/
 	sudo wget https://bintray.com/artifact/download/openhab/bin/distribution-1.7.1-addons.zip